adriengibrat/Simple-Debug-PHP-Class/README.md

 ## How to use it
 Easy, just include the class file and it automatically replace the default error & exception handlers!

-To log any message / variable / data:
+Log any message / variable / data.
 ```php
 <?php
 Debug::log( 'message', $var1, $var2, ... ); // log as much data as you want
 Debug::dump( 'message', $var1, $var2, ... ); // log and exit
 ```

-To use the chrono:
+Use and display chrono.
 ```php
 <?php
 Debug::chrono(); // set the timer